The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

-A natural further architecture to consider would be to use memristor reservoirs as both surface and deep layers, as has been considered in works based on the simulation of these devices.
-Given the discussion above, we expect the primary benefit of this architecture is to enhance higher order nonlinear capacities which is precisely what we observe in simulation.
+Another natural architecture to consider would use memristor reservoirs as both surface and deep layers, as has been considered in works based on the simulation of these devices.
+Given the discussion above, we expect the primary benefit of this architecture would be to enhance higher order nonlinear capacities, which is precisely what we observe in simulation.
 However, as this is outside the scope of the computational task we set out to achieve, we do not include results from such networks here.